tpage99/wcpartners/src/pages/careers/support-coordinator.md

 ---
 path: "/careers/support-coordinator"
 title: "Support Coordinator"
 description: "WC Partners is seeking a Support Coordinator to provide targeted case management services for individuals and their families whom have a developmental disability living in Webster County, Missouri.
-Cover letter and resume for those interested in the position should be sent to the Executive Director.
-Applications due by Friday, January 31, 2020 at end of business day."
+Applications due by Wednesday, July 15, 2020 at end of business day.
+Learn how to apply and for full job description."
 category: "careers"
 tags: exempt
 ---